-Summer is on the horizon and that means cookouts, swimming, and warmer weather.
-It also means air conditioning season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+Summer is coming and that means cookouts, swimming, and warmer weather.
+It also means air conditioner season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.

-We talked to you about the R22 phase out earlier this year, and manufacturing of R22 refrigerant has already gone down by 90%.
+We talked to you about the R22 phase out earlier this year, and creation of R22 refrigerant has already dropped by 90%.
 By 2020, production will be banned.
-Homeowners now face the challenge of whether to repair or to replace the system using R22 refrigerant from both a money and environmental perspective.
+Homeownersnow face the decision of whether to repair or to replace the system using R22 refrigerant from both a financial and environmental perspective.

-The R22 phase out has added new variables if you are considering repairing or replacing your air conditioning system.
-For instance, some refrigerant creators are selling less expensive alternatives to R22, often described as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.
+The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your A/C system.
+For instance, some refrigerant manufacturers are selling less expensive alternatives to R22, often referred to as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.

-“Lennox®, one of the leading air conditioner manufacturers, has provided research that shows these cheaper alternate refrigerants are not compatible with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older air conditioning systems with these alternative refrigerants might actually damage the equipment and create more high-cost problems.
+“Lennox®, one of the leading A/C system manufacturers, has provided research that shows these less expensive alternate refrigerants are not capable of working with the lubricating oil used in R22 systems,” said Dave Moody, Chief Product and Marketing Officer at Service Experts Heating and Air Conditioning.
+“Recharging older A/C systems with these alternative refrigerants may actually damage the equipment and create more high-cost problems.
 These so called drop-in refrigerants will also void any applicable manufacturer’s warranty.”

-Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older air conditioning systems needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to continue to increase as summer gets closer.
+Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioning systems needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to increase as summer arrives.

-New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing air conditioning system or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, albeit at a much higher cost, providing time to upgrade equipment before the phase-out period.
+New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be mixed or used in an existing A/C system or heat pump designed for R22.
+Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, albeit at a much higher cost, giving homeowners time to upgrade equipment before the phase-out period.

-“Homeowners aren’t required to replace their equipment now, but it’s important for them to know their options in this situation,” added Moody.
-“It’s important to know you can’t mix R22 and R410A.
-When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These new units are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+“Homeowners don’t need to replace their air conditioner now, but it’s good for them to know their options in this situation,” added Moody.
+“It’s crucial to know you can’t combine R22 and R410A.
+When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
+This new equipment is often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-The common life-span of many home air conditioning systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older systems, versus upgrading.
+The typical life-span of many home air conditioners is eight to ten years, which will help homeowners determine the cost benefit of either paying the rising price for R22 to repair older equipment, versus upgrading.
 Additional benefits to upgrading include the opportunity to take advantage of energy rebates being offered and enhancing your home’s energy-efficiency.
-New units will also have longer warranty periods, quieter operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.
+New equipment will also have longer warranty periods, smoother operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.

-To ask about your repair or replacement options, call Parker Pearce Service Experts Heating & Air Conditioning today at 301-476-4577 today.
+To learn more about your repair or replacement options, call Service Experts Heating, Air Conditioning & Plumbing today at 866-397-3787 today.